-When the sun shines, it’s a tradition in London to immediately seek out the nearest beer garden or patch of grass to soak up some rays.
+When the sun shines, it’s a tradition in London to immediately seek out the nearest beer gardens (opening again from April 12) or patch of grass to soak up some rays.
 But with a little planning, it’s perfectly easy to slink off a little further afield and upgrade your place in the sun to a seaside deckchair.

 The UK’s wild and sweeping coastline is peppered with pretty little towns - some of which are surprisingly close to London.
 Don’t be fooled by the small stature of these coastal retreats - they’re packed with plenty of things to do, see, eat, drink and explore.
 They’re kitsch, cool and perfect for flip-flopping your way through a day of salty, sandy fun.